jtod/Sigma16/app/doc/src/userguide.md

   will be padded on the left with zeros.
 Examples: #1101
   #000100000001101

-## Assembly instruction fields

-An assembly language statement consists of three fields.
-A field is a string of non-space characters, and fields must be separated by spaces.
-The fields are:
+An expression denotes a 16-bit word.
+Usually they are used to specify a word of machine language, either an address or a data constant.

+## Statement formats

+A statement may contain several fields.
+A field consists of non-space characters (with one exception: a space may appear in a string literal).
+Fields are separated from each other by one or more white space characters.

   * Label.
-This field is optional: if there is a label, it must begin in the first character of a line.
+The label field is optional.
+If present, the label must be a name and it must begin in the first character of the line.
     If the first character is a space, then that line has no label.
-A label is similar to  a variable name in a programming language.
-It must begin with a letter, and may contain letters, digits, and underscore characters.

   * Operation.
-This is the first field that appears after white space in the statement.
-The operation is the name of an instruction.
+The operation field specifies an instruction or assembler directive.
+It must be preceded by one or more white space characters.
+Every statement (apart from a full line comment) must have an operation field, which must be a name.

   * Operands.
-This field specifies the registers and memory addresses used by an instruction.
+The operands field specifies operands for an instruction or arguments for assembly directive.
+Most instructions and assembler directives require operands, but some do not.

   * Comment.
-Everything on a line after a semicolon character is a comment, and is ignored by the assembler.

-## Expressions

-An expression denotes a 16-bit word.
-Usually they are used to specify a word of machine language, either an address or a data constant.

-Syntax of expressions

-## Assembly language statements
+All text that follows white space after the operands field is a comment, and is ignored by the assembler.
+If one or more of the other fields (label, operation, operands) is missing, the comment must be preceded by a semicolon to prevent it from being interpreted as operands.
+The rule is: all text after a semicolon is a comment, and all text after white space following operands is a comment.
+A statement where the first non-space character is a semicolon is a full line comment.
+If the statement has no operands, then all text after the operation field is a comment.
+It is good practice always to begin a comment with a semicolon.

-### Instructions
+## Instructions

-### Directives
+## Directives

 A directive is a statement that doesn't generate an instruction, but which gives further information about how to translate the program to object code.

-#### Module statement

-    modname   module
+#### module

+A program may be organized as a collection of modules, where each module appears in a separate file.
+When several modules are present, each one needs a unique name.
+The purpose of the module statement is to specify this name.

+A small program can be written as just one module, and it may have a module name but this is not required.

-The module statement, if present, declares the name of the module.
-It must be the first statement in the program, apart from full line comments and blank lines.
-A file may contain only one module statement, and if the statement "foo module" is present the file name should be foo.asm.txt.
+The module statement defines the name of a module.
+The statement is optional.
+If present, it must be the first statement in the program, apart from full line comments and blank lines.
+A file may contain only one module statement, and if the statement "MyModuleName module" is present the file name should be MyModuleName.asm.txt.

 Examples